iamenderst/ansible-tutorial/tutorial/vm_setup.md

 :warning: Create a project directory and put your Vagrantfile in there! :warning:

-The contents of the initial Vagrantfile should look as follows:
+The contents of the *initial* Vagrantfile (we are going to modify it soon) should look as follows:

 ```
 # -*- mode: ruby -*-